bilalraffiq04/Hospital-Patient-Analysis/README.md

 ### Key Insights & Analysis

 #### 1. SQL Analysis (Logic & Code)
-I utilized SQL to answer critical business questions regarding patient flow and revenue.
+I utilised SQL to answer critical business questions regarding patient flow and revenue.
 *   **Identified Readmission Rates:** Engineered a query using `LAG()` and `DATEDIFF()` to identify that **64% of readmissions** occur within 30 days of discharge.
 *   **Revenue Cycle Analysis:** Performed `JOINs` across Payer and Encounter tables to reveal that **48% of visits had $0 insurance coverage**, highlighting a major financial risk.
 *   **Procedure Costs:** Used aggregation to rank the top 10 most expensive procedures, identifying ICU admissions (~$200k/visit) as the primary cost driver.